defunkt/coffee-mode/README.md

     (add-hook coffee-mode-hook
       '(lambda() (coffee-custom)))

-Another example of this hook is given further down.
+For more configuration options and another example of this hook, look further down in this README.

 ### TAB Theory